MaslasBros/pyStateGram/README.md

     note left of s2 : s1_s2
 ```

+...the Transition object should contain as members...

+- Reference to the source state function.
+- Reference to the target state function.
+- Store a function that will be executed for the transition.

 #### [Start and End](https://mermaid.js.org/syntax/stateDiagram.html#start-and-end)

 The same functionality as States but for the default *_start_* and *_end_* functions which are unique and cannot get passed as stateIDs.